-Pavement edge drop offs, as illustrated in Figure 28, were noted in various areas.
+There were multiple areas with pavement cracking and spalling as noted in Figure 25.
+Pavement edge drop offs, as illustrated in Figure 26, were noted in various areas along the corridor.

-Curb damage, as illustrated in Figure 29, was observed at multiple locations at intersections and frontage roads.

-Minor barrier spalling was observed at various locations on the mainlanes as illustrated in Figure 30.
+Curb damage, as illustrated in Figure 27, was observed at multiple locations at intersections and on frontage roads.
+Delineation was missing on guardrail and concrete traffic barrier in various locations as noted in Figure 28.